seanclark/artivio/README.md

 # Artivio Art Generator

-Artivio – A minimalist, full-stack AI art generation app using Replicate’s Flux-Schnell model (See Credits below).
+Artivio – A minimalist, full-stack AI art generation app using the prunaai/flux.1-dev model on Replicate (See Credits below).
 Built with Flask, HTML/CSS, and Python along with a love for art and appreciation for AI.
 The dropdown menu allows you to choose the tools; Painting, Charcoal, Pencil, Ink, or Watercolor so you can create anything you can dream up.

 *Designed and deployed a responsive web interface for real-time AI art generation.